jessimic/tech-portfolio/docs/outreach.md

     <em>Early career members on Young DUNE after a trivia night run by Jessie (front right) for a collaboration meeting social at CERN.</em>
 </p>

-## Additional Diversity and Outreach
+## Diversity and Outreach
+* Buddy System Program for DUNE Collaboration Meeting
+    - When: August 2023 - present
+    - Where: DUNE Collaboration Meeting
+    - What: Single-handedly developed program that aims to support new DUNE collaborators, creates new connections for people only attending virtually, and ex networking for long-time collaborators.
+Developed form to facilitate matching, gather interest before each collaboration meeting (3 times a year), and make matches (separating virtual & in-person attendees) in groups of 2-3.
+Coordinate “meet & greet” session for matched Buddies to network during the collaboration meeting.
+Program and survey used by IceCube collaborator to bring to the IceCube collaboration meetings.
 * Young DUNE Spokesperson Advisory Committee Representative
     - When: August 2023 - present
     - Where: Deep Underground Neutrino Experiment (DUNE) Collaboration
     - What: Advocate for the interests and concerns of early career scientists on the DUNE collaboration and bring them to the Spokesperson Advisory Committee meetings.
-Implement new “Buddy System” where new collaboration members are matched with more senior members during the collaboration meetings, including both virtual and in-person attendees to encourage networking.
-* Portrait of a Scientist Diversity Project
-  - When: August 2020 - present
-  - Where: Virtual and In Person at Various Conferences
-  - What: Deconstruct stereotypes about what a scientist looks like & how they act by showing multifaceted identities.
-Collect community submissions completing the phrase "I am a scientist and I also..."
-Designed photo collage and video montage, available at https://jessimic.github.io/tech-portfolio/docs/poas
+Gather impressions from 250+ early career scientists on DUNE on important issues such as ensuring early career recognition in the collaboration, improving talk request process, & potential to organize a retreat.
+Created Impact Award proposal that the Spokesperson Advisory Committee approved and will run yearly.
 * IAIFI Early Career and Equity Committee
   - When: February 2022 - present
   - Where: NSF AI Institute for Artificial Intelligence and Fundamental Interactions